MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-dual-write-module.md

 ---

-# Troubleshoot issues with the Ddual-write module in Finance and Operations apps
+# Troubleshoot issues with the dual-write module in Finance and Operations apps

 [!include [banner](../../includes/banner.md)]